utubo/vim-popselect/README.md

 - The behavior is a personal preference.
 - Infrequent bugs and side-effects are left out
-- Destructive changes are common.
+- Breaking changes are common.
 - Documentation is written when I feel like it

 ## Requirements